-But you might find that LendingPoint isn’t the best provider if you don’t live in one of the its 34 serviced states or Washington, DC.
+But LendingPoint isn’t ideal if you don’t live in one of the its 34 serviced states or Washington, DC.
 And if you aren’t comfortable with the high origination fee it charges, it may be better to look to other lenders.

 - Fast funds through debit card